BillyFrcs/BF/README.md

 ## 🛠 Installation And Setup

 1. Installation `npm install`
-2. Preview the website, run `npm run dev` and open it up the `localhost:3000` in the browser.
+2. Preview the website, run `npm run dev` and open the `localhost:3000` in the browser.